diegocanton/remove_ubnt_mf/README.md

 # Multiple radios via SSHPASS
 ------------------
-You can use a single Linux machine with SSHPASS installed to clear all your network equipment improving the sample script clearmf.sh ou criando seu script com o comando abaixo
+You can use a single Linux machine with SSHPASS installed to clear all your network equipment improving the sample script clearmf.sh

+Ex: ./clearmf.sh PASS USER NETWORK INITIAL_IP

+Or or create a script with the following command

 sshpass -p PASS ssh -o StrictHostKeyChecking=no USER@IP "wget -qO- https://raw.githubusercontent.com/diegocanton/remove_ubnt_mf/master/desinfect.sh | sh"